ESMValGroup/ESMValTool/doc/sphinx/source/input.rst

     are most welcome.
 We are particularly interested in contributions from people with good understanding of the CORDEX project and its standards.

-`ESGF node <https://esgf.llnl.gov/index.html>`__.
+This section provides an introduction to getting (access to) climate data for use with the ESMValTool.

+Because the amount of data required by ESMValTool is typically large, it is recommended that you use the tool on a compute cluster where the data is already available, for example because it is connected to an `ESGF node <https://esgf.llnl.gov/index.html>`__.
 Examples of such compute clusters are
 `Mistral <https://www.dkrz.de/up/systems/mistral>`__